Christian Yelich Preview, Player Props: Brewers vs. Rangers

-The Milwaukee Brewers, including Christian Yelich (.333 slugging percentage in past 10 games, including zero home run), battle starting pitcher Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.
+Christian Yelich -- with a slugging percentage of .268 in his past 10 games (including zero homers) -- will be in action for the Milwaukee Brewers versus the Texas Rangers, with Max Scherzer on the mound, on August 20 at 2:35 PM ET.

-In his most recent game, he racked up two hits (going 2-for-3 with a double) against the Rangers.
+In his last game he had a hitless showing (0-for-5) against the Rangers.

 Christian Yelich Game Info & Props vs. the Rangers